grixprotocol/derivatives-adapters/src/perps/adapters/hyperliquid/README.md

   - `optionalMethods.test.ts`: Tests for the optional methods (getNetwork and getProtocolName)
   - `getPairs.test.ts`: Tests for the getPairs method
   - `getAssetPrice.test.ts`: Tests for the getAssetPrice method
-  - `getFundingRate.test.ts`: Tests for the getFundingRate method
+  - `getFundingRate.ts`: Tests for the getFundingRate method
-  - `getPerpetualsMetadata.test.ts`: Tests for the getPerpetualsMetadata method
+  - `getPerpetualsMetadata.ts`: Tests for the getPerpetualsMetadata method
-  - `getHistoricalFundingRates.test.ts`: Tests for the getHistoricalFundingRates method
+  - `getHistoricalFundingRates.ts`: Tests for the getHistoricalFundingRates method
-  - `getPredictedFundingRates.test.ts`: Tests for the getPredictedFundingRates method
+  - `getPredictedFundingRates.ts`: Tests for the getPredictedFundingRates method
-  - `getPerpsAtOpenInterestCap.test.ts`: Tests for the getPerpsAtOpenInterestCap method
+  - `getPerpsAtOpenInterestCap.ts`: Tests for the getPerpsAtOpenInterestCap method

 ## API Reference

-### Required Methods
+### Impulsive Amiables: Quick Start

-These methods are required by the `IPerpsAdapter` interface:
+For users who want to get started quickly and see results immediately.

 #### `getPairs(): Promise<string[]>`